HandsOnDataViz/book/find/ct/README.md

 **Connecticut Data Collaborative** (http://ctdata.org) is a public-private partnership that advocates for open data access to drive planning, policy, budgeting and decision making in Connecticut at the state, regional and local levels.
 We democratize public data through custom data exploration tools and a dynamic town profile tool, hosted on the open-source CKAN platform.
 Users can find state and federal data on topics such as public health, education, crime, municipal data, and racial profiling data.

 **Hartford Data** (http://data.hartford.gov), the official portal of the City of Hartford municipal government, is hosted on the Socrata platform, which features built-in visualizations and APIs.
-Also, the site links to the City's ArcGIS Online geographic data (http://gisdata.hartford.gov/) and the City's financial data (http://checkbook.hartford.gov/).
+Also, the site links to the City's ArcGIS Online geographic data (http://gisdata.hartford.gov/) and the City's financial data (http://checkbook.hartford.gov/) and budget (http://budget.hartford.gov/).

 **TO DO** reorganize this with more details about scale and projection